ICC Men’s ODI World Cup: Birthday boy Virat Kohli turns a century older at Eden Gardens

 For athletes, one would believe, it’s the latter – wouldn’t you want to be young forever and continue playing the sport for as long as you wish?
 You may be older and wiser but, the body is getting older, the energy may start to run thin.

-But as Virat Kohli turned 35 on Sunday at Kolkata’s Eden Gardens, he decided to commemorate his birthday by once again showcasing why he is still the one of greatest batters in the world (and perhaps, of all time).
+But as Virat Kohli turned 35 on Sunday at Kolkata’s Eden Gardens, he decided to commemorate his birthday by once again showcasing why he is still one of the greatest batters in the world (and perhaps, of all time).

 On his birthday, Kohli equalled the great Sachin Tendulkar’s record of 49 One-Day International centuries at the ICC Men’s ODI World Cup fixture against South Africa.